 Carewatchers is a referral agency that has two roles.
 Our first role helps families find the appropriate senior housing or in home care agency.
 When a family is faced with having to place a loved one in a senior housing facility it's a very difficult time.
 When your family is coping with a loved one with a progressive disease such as Alzheimer’s, Parkinson’s or other health conditions, considering senior housing and care agencies is not easy.
 Emotions of guilt, sadness, and frustration are normal.
 Carewatchers offers experience and compassion to help you through such a difficult process.

 Our second role is helping senior housing facilities fill their vacancies.
 We partner with facilities and in-home care agencies that accept private pay and Medicaid residents.
 Keeping facilities full with residents can be challenging for providers.
-We help providers by sending them referrals and by marketing their facilities in our directory.
+We help providers by sending them referrals and by marketing their facilities in our database.
 It is important that we match the resident to the right facility.
 Carewatchers does not list facilities that have violations for abuse, neglect or violating resident’s rights.

 There comes a time when a person or loved one becomes uncomfortable with living alone due to the possibilities of falling, getting sick, safety issues, forgetting to take medications, loneliness, poor nutrition, or difficulty taking care of household responsibilities.
 It is important to recognize these signs early and work with your loved one to determine the most appropriate senior living situation.